Crime in Finland: Organised crime

-The Finnish National Bureau of Investigation is aware of the existence of approximately ninety criminal gangs with a total membership of around eight-hundred.
+The Finnish National Bureau of Investigation is aware of the existence of approximately 90 criminal gangs with a total membership of around 800.
 There are several competing motorcycle gangs in Finland.
 A historic rivalry between the Hells Angels and Bandidos erupted in the Nordic Biker War in the 1990s.
 Other international biker gangs operating in the country include the Diablos, Outlaws, Red Devils and Satudarah, as well as Cannonball, a prominent domestic organisation.

 Along with these motorcycle gangs, there are other criminal organisations without the same principles as in biker groups such as Bats, United Brotherhood and X-Team, a Bandidos sub-division.
 United Brotherhood, a merger of the former Natural Born Killers, Rogues Gallery and M.O.R.E. gangs, utilizes the drug trade, financial crimes and security services as sources of income.
 In 2013, the police raided a suspected United Brotherhood member's home and found 47 firearms, 18 of which were capable of sustained rapid fire, along with drugs, doping substances and jewellery.
 In 2018, 30 weapons including sub-machine guns were seized from the same group.
 In 2019, a crackdown saw these gangs and any related clothing or symbols banned.

 Street gangs

-A recent phenomenon affecting some major cities.
+Finnish authorities report that street gangs operate in the Helsinki metropolitan area and surrounding municipalities.
+More than 250 individuals have been identified associated with the groups.
+Most street gang members are young adults, primarily men between the ages of 18 and 30 years; however, minors nearing adult age are also involved.
+In 2023, the Helsinki Police established an investigative group specializing in street gangs.